String Manipulation

 Contents

-There are a few basic string manipulation tools that we use all the time when working with text:
+There are a handful of basic string manipulation tools that we use a lot when we work with text:

-Replace a substring with another or delete a substring.
+Replace a substring with another or delete the substring.

 Split a string into pieces at a particular character.